opencog/atomspace-dht/README.md

 * TODO: Enhancement: provide utilities that return hashes of the Atoms, Incoming Sets, values, so that manual exploration of the DHT contents is easier.
+* TODO: Measure total RAM usage.
+This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published.

 ### Issues
 The following are serious issues, some of which are nearly